preignition/ida-screen-documentation/resources-page-drawer/resource-menu.md

 # Side Menu
-- Shows the different resources that can be created and edited for a program
+- Shows the different resources that can be created and edited for a program test